 For the most updated COVID-19 report from DSHS visit:

 **The data that is being reported is provided to us on a daily basis by DSHS and Texas Health Trace (THT).

-With an increase of new positive cases of COVID-19 seen over the past week, Parker County Judge Pat Deen would like to remind Parker County residents of the importance of practicing safe methods to slow the spread of the COVID-19 virus.
+With an increase of new positive cases of COVID-19, Parker County Judge Pat Deen would like to remind Parker County residents of the importance of practicing safe methods to slow the spread of the COVID-19 virus.
 The CDC recommends the following three ways to slow the spread:

 - Wear a facial covering over the nose and mouth

 - Stay at least 6 feet apart from others who don’t live with you, particularly in crowded areas

 - Wash your hands with soap and water for 20 seconds or use hand sanitizer with at least 60% alcohol

 Parker County is still under Governor Greg Abbott’s Executive Order No. GA-29 related to the use of facial coverings during the COVID- 19 pandemic.
 This order states:

 “Every person in Texas shall wear a face covering over the nose and mouth when inside a commercial entity or other building or space open to the public, or when in an outdoor public space, wherever it is not feasible to maintain six feet of social distancing from another person not in the same household…”

 At this time, there is no expiration date of the Governor’s order.